copods/kela-quiz/README.md

   > **Note:** The npm script will complete while Docker sets up the container in the background.
 Ensure that Docker has finished and your container is running before proceeding.

-- Create .env and .env.example file and add this.
-The value of the data are secret codes and you can access it from this excel [File](https://www.google.com):
+- Create .env and .env.example file and add this follwing keys.
+The value of the data are secret codes and you can access it from this excel [File](https://docs.google.com/spreadsheets/d/1QHtxVvBboDRcMuR0ZIql-xSZxiwj9oNqRItVR0fx0hA/edit#gid=0):

   ```sh
   DATABASE_URL=
   SESSION_SECRET=
   SENDGRID_API_KEY=
   PUBLIC_URL=
   ```

+  > **Note** - .env and .env.example files are same, only `SENDGRID_API_KEY="demo_key"` will be replaced in .env.example

 - Run this command to install all the packages

   ```sh